– James Humes

 - In a Communication Plan, one of the important stakeholder might be inadvertently missed out from all of the communication channels

-- Excessive communication is as bad as missed communication, because people tend to miss important piece of communication amongst the ‘noise’
+- Excessive communication is as bad as missed communication, because people tend to miss important piece of communication among the ‘noise’

 Most of the times the result can be disastrous and can have immediate impact on one or more of the project constraints.